Transfers and related matters

 Transfers by a receiver of a company

-However, transfers by a receiver are by no means uncommon.
+However, transfers by a receiver or administrator are by no means uncommon.
 Very often dealings of this type which are lodged for registration are found to contain errors and such transactions should be treated with great caution.
-Proof of the receiver's appointment must be produced along with the charge deed under which he was appointed, and the attention of the Registry should be drawn to the provisions of the charge deed dealing with:
+Proof of the receiver's or administrator’s appointment must be produced along with the charge deed under which he was appointed, and the attention of the Registry should be drawn to the provisions of the charge deed dealing with:

-A transfer by a receiver does not normally cancel the charge by virtue of which he was appointed, or any subsequent charges.
-Where the transfer relates only to part of the land which is subject to the charge, the usual practice is for the charge owner who appointed the receiver to join as a party to the deed and to release the charge in so far as it relates to the land transferred (see Precedent 12.A below).
+A transfer by a receiver or administrator does not normally cancel the charge by virtue of which he was appointed, or any subsequent charges.
+Where the transfer relates only to part of the land which is subject to the charge, the usual practice is for the charge owner who appointed the receiver or administrator to join as a party to the deed and to release the charge in so far as it relates to the land transferred (see Precedent 12.A below).
 Where the land is also affected by other charges, releases of those charges should be produced.

 Transfers of part of the land in a folio